Breaking News

 Number Exposed: Unknown;

-Comments: On January 28, 2026, positive equine infectious anemia (EIA) results were confirmed by the Canadian Food Inspection Agency’s (CFIA) national reference laboratory for a horse located on a premises in Westlock County, Alberta.
-The horses had been tested by an accredited veterinarian at the owner’s request to fulfill a U.S. export requirement.
-No clinical signs of the disease were reported at the time of sampling.
+Comments: On February 26, 2026, positive equine infectious anemia (EIA) results were confirmed by the Canadian Food Inspection Agency’s (CFIA) national reference laboratory for a horse located on a premises in the Municipal District of Bonnyville, Alberta.
+The horse had been tested by an accredited veterinarian at the owner’s request.
+No clinical signs of the disease were noted at the time of sampling.
 A CFIA investigation is underway and as per program policy, movement controls have been placed on the infected horse and any on-premises contact animals.
-Initial reports indicate there are other equines on the affected premises.
+Initial reports indicate there are several other equines on the affected premises.
 Movement controls will remain until all disease response activities have been completed, including follow-up testing and ordering the destruction of confirmed cases.
 Trace-out activities may require the CFIA to undertake actions at additional premises as outlined in the current policy.
-Improved biosecurity protocols have been strongly recommended to the owners to help control the ongoing spread of EIA and protect our national herd.;
+Improved biosecurity protocols have been strongly recommended to the owners to help control the ongoing spread of EIA and protect our national herd.

 Confirmed Case(s) - Official Quarantine